ApeAcademy/silverbackEcho/README.md

 3. Update the `CONTRACT_ADDRESS` variable in `Holla.py` and `hollaback.py` with the deployed contract address.

-4. Run the SilverbackApp by executing `silverback run scripts.hollaback:app --network ethereum:sepolia` in one terminal.
+4. Run the SilverbackApp by executing `silverback run bots.hollaback:app` in one terminal.

 5. Run the `Holla.py` script by executing `ape run holla` in another terminal to interact with the contract and trigger the event.

+Note if you get an error about no provider found.
+Try it multiple times it might not work the first time